-Content and style of the event The likely usefulness and impact of the event for you Your enjoyment of the event Most useful session Least useful session How the event could be developed The venue / administrat ion of the event Any other comments? the table positioning a LIFT trainee, via email, not heard back (2 weeks later, as I have been on holiday). no more GP's, Can't remember.
+Content and style of the event The likely usefulness and impact of the event for you Your enjoyment of the event Most useful session Least useful session How the event could be developed The venue / administrat ion of the event Any other comments? the table positioning a bit awkward at times, as later, as I have been on Ok, met a nice practice manager and his assistant.
+Shame there were no more GP's, especially from Grimsby, (I understand Keith Collett, who is vital in my area, indicated he was unable to come on that particular date.
+I also was not aware, I could have taken my LIFT trainee.
+Discussion, shame this was at the end, perhaps a discussion at the beginning and at the end.
+Can't remember.
 More people, Dr's and trainees.
 Was the very long day, including travel, worth it?
 Not sure, perhaps skype like meetings could be the future for some people?
 The event was informal and with no set agenda.
 We were all introduced, and a positive atmosphere was generated by the facilitator, which enabled delegates to feel able to share issues.
 A large number of issues were discussed using this method.
 Very useful.
-Fine NA NA NA Good NA Relaxed style but sensible structure and facilitated useful discussion and networking.
-Mainly useful in terms of networking. happened so far, as I haven't yet had GP timetables (but clearly still useful to hear how it is being done). easy to get to and suitable size and fab NA
+Fine NA NA NA Good NA Mainly useful in terms of networking.
+Good Hearing what has happened so far, as I haven't yet had (but clearly still Some more formal surveys as to how many days easy to get to NA discussion and , , , size and fab networking. (coming in December) , managed to get in GP vs trust. food!